ECHibiki/Kissu-Feedback-and-Forms/README.md

 Mod UI is done through ReactJS while the user UI is done through simple HTML which is augmented by JS.<br/>
 Javascript is handled through a package containing functions which are used by the HTML pages inside of SCRIPT tags

+## Timetable
+- Sept 20th - 30th
+- 80 hours

 ## Notes
 - Routing will be manually tested.
 - The UI will be manually tested.
 - Templating will be manually tested.
+- Initialization will be manually tested(but test initialization has it's own locations and DB)

 ## Tech
  - Gin Server